sfonteneau/AzureADConnect_Samba4/README.md

 * Please note that this project uses Microsoft APIs not officially documented.
 Microsoft may break compatibility at any time

-* The script does not support 2FA authentication for the "mailadmin" account indicated in the conf file

 * userPrincipalName is used for the email address (add alternate_login_id_attr=mail in azure.conf to use the mail attribute instead of the userPrincipalName attribute ) [1]

 * "password writeback" not supported